 Rectal bleeding refers to bleeding from the rectum, colon, or anus.
-It usually shows up as bright red blood in the stool, in the toilet, or on the toilet paper (1).
+It usually shows up as bright red blood or dark brown colored blood in the stool, in the toilet, or on the toilet paper (1).
 Some women might experience postpartum rectal bleeding, along with pain and discomfort, after a cesarean section or vaginal delivery.

 This MomJunction post tells you the reasons behind postpartum blood in the stool, the relief measures you can take, and ways to prevent it.

 The possible causes of rectal bleeding after delivery include.